-1. Overall Reading Performance

-Scientifically-based research strategies:
+Overall Reading Performance Scientifically-based research strategies:

-- Teachers will receive training on our newly adopted reading program, Houghton Mifflin Harcourt.
-This program provides engaging text sets, leveled readers, practice books, writer's notebook, read aloud books, big books, tabletop toolkit mini lessons, module posters, and several technology components that are to be used with general education and special education students. - The Fountas & Pinnell Leveled Literacy Intervention System (LLI) is an intensive, small-group, supplementary literacy intervention for students who find reading and writing difficult.
+- Teachers receive ongoing training on Canvas online platform. - The Fountas & Pinnell Leveled Literacy Intervention System (LLI) is an intensive, small-group, supplementary literacy intervention for students who find reading and writing difficult.
 The goal of LLI is to lift the literacy achievement of students who are not achieving grade-level expectations in reading.
 The LLI systems are designed to: